Arts & Culture

 Planning Process and Community Engagement

 Planning an urban village consists of background research on the existing area, identifying the best practices for Transit Oriented Development, and addressing concerns of all stakeholders.
-To engage the public and enable input, we're planning a series of community workshops.
-The workshops are designed so that everyone can share their ideas about the future of this area.
+To engage the public and enable input, we are having three Community Workshops:

-Thank you for your participation in the first workshop!
-This workshop was held November 15, 2018, and over 100 community members attended.
+The first workshop was held November 15, 2018, and over 100 community members attended.
 The

 that was shown at the workshop is available, along with the